 Secretary General, International Military Council on Climate and Security

-Ms. Goodman served on the staff of the US Senate Armed Services Committee for Committee Chairman Senator Sam Nunn.
-She has practiced law at the Goodwin Procter, serving as both a litigator and environmental attorney, and has worked at RAND and SAIC.
+Sherri served on the staff of the Senate Armed Services Committee where she was responsible for oversight of the Department of Energy’s nuclear weapons complex, including research and development of nuclear materials and national labs, and environmental cleanup and management.
+She has practiced law at Goodwin Procter, as both a litigator and environmental attorney, and has worked at RAND and SAIC.

 Sherri has received numerous honors and awards, including an Honorary Doctorate from Amherst College in 2018, the Department of Defense Distinguished Service Award in 1998 and 2001, the Gold Medal Award from the National Defense Industrial Organization in 1996, and the Environmental Protection Agency’s Climate Change Award in 2000.

 Sherri chairs the board of Sandia National Laboratories External Advisory Board on Energy and Homeland Security and serves as Vice-Chair of the University Corporation for Atmospheric Research.
 She also serves on the Boards of the Atlantic Council, the Joint Ocean Commission Leadership Council, the Marshall Legacy Institute, Schneider Electric Buildings Critical Systems, the National Academy of Sciences’ Advisory Committee of the US Global Change Research Program, and the Woods Hole Oceanographic Institution.
 She is a life member of the Council on Foreign Relations, served on its Arctic Task Force and chaired the Advisory Board on Governing Solar Geoengineering.